dataforseo/TypeScriptClient/docs/interfaces/IOnPageInstantPagesRequestInfo.md

 enable_browser_rendering loads styles, images, fonts, animations, videos, and other resources on a page;
 default value: false
 set to true to obtain Core Web Vitals (FID, CLS, LCP) metrics in the response;
-if you use this field, enable_javascript, and load_resources parameters must be set to true
+if you use this field, parameters enable_javascript, and load_resources are enabled automatically;
 Note: if you use this parameter, additional charges will apply; learn more about the cost of tasks with this parameter in our help article; the cost can be calculated on the Pricing Page

 #### Source

-main.ts:161130
+main.ts:161083

 ***